wp-plugins/mivhak/readme.txt

 == Changelog ==

+= 1.2.0 =
+* (UPDATE) Amarkal Framework v0.3.4
+* (UPDATE) Completed migration to Ace Editor
+* (UPDATE) Slightly modified visual appearance

 = 1.1.1 =
 * (UPDATE) Amarkal Framework v0.3.3
-* (FIX) Fixed an issue that was causing line break to be removed when switching between visual and HTML editor.
+* (FIX) Fixed an issue that was causing line breaks to be removed when switching between visual and HTML editor.

 = 1.1.0 =
 * (NEW) Added support for bbPress